 There are other commas to learn, and a whole load of other technical guff if you really want to get into this quagmire, but here you will forgive me if we regard the syntonic comma as for all practical purposes the same size as the Pythagorean.
 After all, don’t you just want to tune your harpsichord instead of go for a science degree?

 Here’s how you go about setting Kirnberger III:

 1. Tune your c'' (that’s the c one octave above middle c'!) to a tuning fork, and tune middle c' in absolute perfect tune below it.

-4. Tune all the fifths from the flat side of C around the circle of keys absolutely perfect.
-Stop about the D♭, and begin again working around the sharp side of E, tuning all those fifths absolutely perfect.
-(In theory, you’ll end up with one fifth a little narrow, in fact very close to an equal tempered fifth, but in practice, they should all sound pretty much perfect.)
+4. Tune all the fifths from the flat side of C around the circle of keys absolutely pure.
+Stop about the D♭, and begin again working around the sharp side of E, tuning all those fifths absolutely pure.
+(In theory, you’ll end up with one fifth a little narrow, in fact very close to an equal tempered fifth, but in practice, they should all sound pretty much pure.)

 The diagram shows a little representation of what you have done.
-The minus sign in front of the quarters means you have a narrowed interval, and the line joining the C to E denotes your perfect third.
-All the zeros around the fifths represent those easy to tune, absolutely perfect fifths you have mastered!
+The minus sign in front of the quarters means you have a narrowed interval, and the line joining the C to E denotes your pure third.
+All the zeros around the fifths represent those easy to tune, absolutely pure fifths you have mastered!

 Learn this temperament well, because it forms a good base for further exploration of temperaments on the subsequent pages.